Brandin Cooks: New Orleans Saints

+2014 season

-Cooks was selected by the New Orleans Saints as the 20th overall pick of the first round of the 2014 NFL Draft; the Saints traded up from the 27th spot, giving their first and third-round picks to the Arizona Cardinals in return for Arizona's first-round pick, in order to get Cooks.
-Cooks was the highest drafted player out of Oregon State since Ken Carpenter went 13th overall in the first round of the 1950 NFL Draft.
+Cooks was selected by the New Orleans Saints as the 20th overall pick of the first round of the 2014 NFL draft; the Saints traded up from the 27th spot, giving their first and third-round picks to the Arizona Cardinals in return for Arizona's first-round pick, in order to get Cooks.
+Cooks was the highest drafted player out of Oregon State since Ken Carpenter went 13th overall in the first round of the 1950 NFL draft.
 In addition, he was the highest drafted wide receiver in school history.

-2014 season: Rookie year

 On May 18, 2014, the Saints signed Cooks to a four-year contract worth $8.3 million.

-In his first NFL game, Cooks caught seven passes for 77 yards and a touchdown and had an 18-yard rush in a 37–34 overtime road loss to the Atlanta Falcons.
+In his first NFL game, Cooks had seven receptions for 77 yards and a touchdown and had an 18-yard rush during a 37–34 overtime road loss to the Atlanta Falcons.
 This made Cooks the youngest player, at 20 years and 347 days, to catch a touchdown pass since Reidel Anthony caught one against the Miami Dolphins on September 28, 1997, at 20 years and 343 days.

-During Week 8 against the Green Bay Packers, Cooks recorded six catches for 94 yards and a touchdown to go along with a four-yard rushing touchdown in the 44–23 road victory.
+During Week 8 against the Green Bay Packers, Cooks recorded six receptions for 94 yards and a touchdown to go along with a four-yard rushing touchdown in the 44–23 home victory.
 Two weeks later against the San Francisco 49ers, he caught five passes for 90 yards and a touchdown in the 27–24 loss.
-In the next game against the Cincinnati Bengals, Cooks had to leave the eventual 27–10 defeat with an injury.
+In the next game against the Cincinnati Bengals, Cooks had to leave the eventual 27–10 loss with an injury.
 It was later revealed that he broke his thumb, prematurely ending his rookie season.

-Cooks finished his rookie season with 53 receptions for 550 yards and three touchdowns to go along with seven carries for 73 yards and a touchdown in 10 games and seven starts as the Saints went 7–9.
+Cooks finished his rookie season with 53 receptions for 550 yards and three touchdowns to go along with seven carries for 73 yards and a touchdown in 10 games and seven starts as the Saints went 7–9 and missed the playoffs.